Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant: Methods

 For each particle $i$, the local reference frame $L_i$ is constructed from the three four-vectors $v_{i,k}, k=0,1,2$ using polar decomposition, cf.~Eq.~\eqref{eq:polar-decomposition}.
 For readability, we omit the particle index $i$ from here on.
 As outlined in Alg.~\ref{alg:lframes}, the boost $B(v_0)$ is built from $v_0$, while the rotation $R$ is derived from $v_1$ and $v_2$.
 These two vectors are first transformed with the same boost and then orthonormalized via the Gram-Schmidt algorithm.
-Linear independence of $v_1$ and $v_2$ is required, but we find this holds reliably for systems with $N\ge 3$ particles.
 Alg.~\ref{alg:lframes} is equivalent to a Gram-Schmidt algorithm in Minkowski space; see App.~\ref{app:orthogonalpolardec} for details and a proof that $L$ satisfies the transformation rule $L\to L\Lambda^{-1}$.
 The above construction contains equivariantly predicted rotations for $\mathrm{SO}(3)$-equivariant architectures as a special case with $v_0 = (1,0,0,0)$, though this restricted variant yields inferior performance, see App.~\ref{app:ablations}.
+In App.~\ref{app:extension_of_lloca} we describe how the LLoCa framework can be extended to the Poincar\'e group and $\mathrm O(1,d).$

+\paragraph{Limitations.} The Gram-Schmidt orthogonalization requires linear independence of $v_1$ and $v_2$.
+In practice, we find this holds reliably for systems with $N\ge 3$ particles as we carefully address the numerical stability of the local frames prediction (see App.~\ref{app:lframes}).
+For systems with $N<3$ particles, it is not possible to construct equivariant local frames from the information contained in the input set of particles.
+We handle this very special case by sampling the missing spatial directions $\vec w_1$ and $\vec w_2$ (cf.~Alg.~\ref{alg:lframes}), randomly from an $\mathrm{SO(3)}$-invariant distribution, at the cost of formally breaking Lorentz-equivariance to $\mathrm{SO(3)}$ or $\mathrm{SO}(2)$-equivariance.
+In situations with partial Lorentz symmetry breaking, see Sec.~\ref{sec:background}, the reference particles encoding the time and beam direction can lift the number of input vectors $p_i$ to 3 or higher.